 The National Bowel Cancer Screening Program is an Australian Government screening program.
 Other government cancer screening programs in Australia are the BreastScreen Australia and National Cervical Screening Programs.

-Bowel cancer screening is designed to check for signs of bowel cancer in people who do not have any obvious symptoms, but are at higher risk of developing bowel cancer because they in the 50 or over age group.
+Bowel cancer screening is designed to check for signs of bowel cancer in people who do not have any obvious symptoms, but are at higher risk of developing bowel cancer because they are in the 50-74 age group.